blockchain-lab-um/masca/packages/docs/docs/apps/dapp.md

 - configure Masca,
 - and many other things that will come...

-Masca dApp is certainly not the only way of interacting with Masca.
+Masca dApp is undoubtedly not the only way of interacting with Masca.
 Any dApp can connect to Masca similarly to the MetaMask!